mdn/webextensions-examples/dnr-redirect-url/README.md

 # What it shows

 This extension shows how to:

-- use the declarativeNetRequest API through the `declarative_net_request` manifest key.
+- use the declarativeNetRequest API through the `declarative_net_request` manifest key, along with the "declarativeNetRequestWithHostAccess" permission.
+This permission does not trigger a permission warning.
+(Compared to the "declarativeNetRequest" permission, which has the same effect but displays the "Block content on any page" permission warning.)
+- use the `action` API to offer a UI surface with which the user can interact.
 - use the `permissions.contains` API to check whether an extension is granted host permissions.
-- use the `permissions.request` API to request host permissions from the `action` popup panel.
+- use the `permissions.request` API to request host permissions as needed.
 - redirect requests to another website.
 - redirect requests to a page packaged in the extension and listed in `web_accessible_resources`.
 - redirect requests and transform the URL with the `transform` and `queryTransform` options.
-- redirect a URL matching a regular expression in `regexFilter` to `regexSubstitution`.
+- redirect a URL matching a regular expression in `regexFilter` to a destination composed from `regexSubstitution` and the matched URL.
-- use "priority" to specify the rule to action when multiple rule conditions are matched to a request.
+- use "priority" to establish a guaranteed order of precedence between rules.
+  This results in a predictable redirect outcome when there are multiple matching rule conditions for a given request.
-- specify the "declarativeNetRequestWithHostAccess" permission in the manifest.json, which does not trigger a permission warning.
-(Compared to the "declarativeNetRequest" permission, which has the same effect but displays the "Block content on any page" permission warning.)

 ## Comparison with Manifest Version 2